 - 1 green chili, chopped

-- ¼ or ½ tsp red chili powder
+- ¼ or ½ teaspoon red chili powder

-- 2 tbsp unroasted raw peanuts
+- 2 tablespoon unroasted raw peanuts

 - 1 sprig curry leaves